 It’s a Wonderful Life‘s popularity lies in that it is very much an Every (Middle-Class) Man Fantasy.
 The script throws cruel blows of fate at James Stewart – he loses his hearing to save his brother from drowning, he has to sacrifice going to college, his honeymoon, even sell his life insurance policy for others – and casts his longsuffering with an incredibly sentimental nobility.
 It is almost like the story of the Biblical Job – of a man who struggles to retain faith in the face of the cruelties thrown upon him.
 Perhaps the story of Job crossbred with Charles Dickens’s A Christmas Carol (1843) in which an angelic envoy comes at Christmas-time to show a man various alternate life pathways, although the intent here is not to show the way to repentance but rather longsuffering endurance and the decency of smalltown life.
 It is pious nonsense but undeniably well told.
 It is hard not to be affected by the misfortunes that befall James Stewart, even at the same time as one is aware that the film is laying them on with a trowel.

 It’s a Wonderful Life has proven surprisingly popular and is one of those that can legitimately be called an American classic.
 The basic concept was directly copied in other films, most notably Mr Destiny (1990), Richie Rich’s Christmas Wish (1998), The Family Man (2000), It’s a Very Muppet Christmas Movie (2002), You Wish!
-(2003) and Shrek Forever After (2010), wherein underachievers and the dissatisfied are shown alternate paths their life may have taken.
+(2003), Shrek Forever After (2010) and Touchback (2011), wherein underachievers and the dissatisfied are shown alternate paths their life may have taken.
 It Happened One Christmas (1977) was a disappointing remake, which interestingly changed the sexes, casting the James Stewart character with Marlo Thomas and with Cloris Leachman as Clara/Clarence, while Orson Welles proved the show-stealer as Potter.
 The tv movie Clarence (1990) was a sequel that continued the adventures of the guardian angel Clarence, now played by Robert Carradine.

 Frank Capra’s other films of genre interest are Lost Horizon (1937), concerning the discovery of a lost Himalayan valley where an untroubled life is able to prolong aging; and the Grand Guignol comedy Arsenic and Old Lace (1944).